|Instructions to Authors|| > For Authors and Reviewers > Instructions to Authors

 3. Submission of manuscript

-Manuscript should be submitted with copyright transfer agreement, author’s checklist, and certificate of english editing author via e-submission only (http://submit.kjme.kr).
+Manuscript should be submitted with copyright transfer agreement, author’s checklist, and certificate of English editing author via e-submission only (http://submit.kjme.kr).
 Copyright transfer agreement should be signed by all co-authors.
 Files for accompanying letters can be downloaded from the homepage of the KJME (http://kjme.kr).
+If the author is a non-native speaker, he or she should get English proofreading by a native speaker and the certificate of the English proofreading should be added at the end of manuscript.

 Dr. Young-Mee Lee, Editor.